How to Fix an Inaccurate or Negative Wikipedia Page

 What is Journavism?

 Journavism is a term that we think was coined by Bridget Phetasy.
 Journavism conflates the words Journalism and Activism.
 Journavism is what happens when news reporting has been tainted by propaganda – often unintentionally.
 The problem with journavism is that it lacks the neutrality that information consumers may expect.
-An article may seem perfectly objective at first but then meanders into opinion.
+An article may seem perfectly objective at first, but then it meanders into opinion.
 Consequently, journavism is a key ingredient in many dark PR campaigns, conspiracy theories, and opinion pieces masquerading as news.

 At Reputation X, we can confirm journavism is a real thing that unbalances the online narrative in search, social, and Wikipedia.

-Wikipedia articles require references, but many of those articles are based on journalism that is actually journavism.
+Wikipedia articles require references, but many of those articles are based on journalism that is actually “journavism”.
 Is it part of a conspiracy?
 Probably not.
 But activism from any part of the belief spectrum can easily infect the most disciplined journalist, and those individual beliefs flavor many of the articles used as references for Wikipedia articles.

 When a Wikipedia editor selects an article as a reference, they are almost always seeing the world through the rose-colored glasses of confirmation bias.
 Confirmation bias is the tendency for people to believe things they already believe.